 After the chaos that ensued from building Sydney as expansion required, early town planners decided to build the Melbourne CBD using a grid system.
 With the larger roads like Collins and Bourke St functioning as main roads for shopping and business and the smaller roads like Little Collins and Little Bourke for housing, warehouses and smaller businesses.
 In addition to the main and smaller roads, a large network (around 700 hundred) laneways were established as a means to get between the main roads and to service businesses.

 It is said that 'business' was conducted in the main roads, 'leisure' in the smaller roads and 'pleasure' in the laneways.
 Now used for a variety of purposes and featuring a variety of architectural styles, both original and new.
 Melbourne laneway tours are very popular and the laneways of Melbourne themselves are a huge drawcard to those visiting Melbourne.
 Many of the Melbourne laneways feature restaurants, cafe's, nightclubs and art installations so it's no wonder they are the playground of many locals, not too dissimilar to their predecessors!
 Pubs are one of the big attractions in the Melbourne CBD and of an evening laneways such as Hardware Lane come alive, with people sprawling into the lane, drink in hand, especially over the summer months.

-Enjoying historic features such as the original bluestone cobble stones in the laneways and the heightened walls of 'secret mens clubs' (raised when the women's club was built on the opposite side of the lane!) we continued up the hill until we reached the Old Treasury Building, which stands grandly on the hill.
-Margot's keen eyes pointed us to the two slits in the masonry which were installed for the use of snipers should the building ever came under attack.
+Enjoying historic features of the Melbourne laneways such as the original bluestone cobble stones and the heightened walls of 'secret mens clubs' (raised when the women's club was built on the opposite side of the lane!) we continued up the hill until we reached the Old Treasury Building, which stands grandly on the hill.
+Our guide's keen eyes pointed us to the two slits in the masonry which were installed for the use of snipers should the building ever came under attack.